 He wasn’t the only one with questions, grief and worry.
-I have spent many years working with Christian parents whose children come out as members of the LGBTQ+ community.
+I have spent many years working with Christian parents whose children come out as members of the LGBTQIA+ community.
 During our weekend retreats and one-on-one sessions together, these parents have felt lost and utterly confused and sometimes even explosive anger..

 There are many questions and internal hurdles to tackle when a child comes out.
 So to help you continue your parent/child journey here are 4 ideas to consider: